Why This Trip?

 If you choose to stick around Anchorage, visit the city's world-class museums and great art galleries, or even check out a winter festival if one is going on.
 In the evening, book a tour to go in search of the northern lights.

 2 View on Map

 Today you'll be making the 45-minute drive to Girdwood, home to the world-renowned Alyeska ski resort.
 Get an early start if you want to hit the slopes; you could also go fat-tire biking.
 Or simply check into the Hotel Alyeska and bask in the luxurious surroundings.
-Here, you'll have the unique opportunity of looking for the northern lights; ask the hotel for an aurora wake-up call and they'll notify you if the famed aurora borealis light up the night sky.
+Ask for an aurora wake-up call and they'll notify you if the famed aurora borealis light up the night sky.

 Girdwood - Anchorage